 With two treats in one, Beer Greetings offers a greeting card built into an empty cardboard six-pack box.
-You choose the right cardboard six-pack box based on the celebration (graduation, birthday, etc.) and then fill the six-pack with your own beers for the perfect sixer.
+You choose the right cardboard six-pack box based on the celebration (graduation or birthday, for examples) and then fill the six-pack with your friend's favorite beers for the perfect customized six-pack.

 If your favorite beer lover prefers to enjoy a beer amongst the hop-loving company of others, consider a gift certificate to World of Beer, a national chain of beer-focused bars.
 Each location offers at least 50 craft beers on tap and another 500 in the cooler.

-Finally, if your beer lover is a serious beer geek who hasn't yet pursued any formal "beer-ducation," why not give him a jumpstart?
+For serious beer connoisseurs who have not yet pursued any formal "beer-education," why not give your beer-inclined lover a jumpstart?
 The Cicerone program certifies members of the beer industry (or passionate hobbyists) on four different levels.
-To pass the first and become a "Certified Beer Server," your recipient needs to score 75 percent or above on a 60-question multiple choice online exam that'll challenge their knowledge of beer serving, styles, evaluation, brewing,... and pairing.
+To pass the first level and become a "Certified Beer Server," your beer fan will need to score 75 percent or above on a 60-question multiple choice online exam that will challenge their knowledge of beer serving, styles, evaluation, brewing, and pairing.

 A home brewing kit is a perfect way for beer devotees to get more hands-on with their favorite drink.
 From simple "add water" beer brewing kits that require little user interaction to more intricate systems that require mash cooking, siphoning, secondary fermentation, and more, there are a variety of different options to make fresh beer made right in your home.Continue to 9 of 10 below.